Last Updated on June 18, 2025 by Alexx

 Day 1: Frankfurt

-Frankfurt Christmas market dates for 2024: 25 November – 22 December (official website here)
+Frankfurt Christmas market dates for 2025: 25 November – 22 December (official info here)

 While Frankfurt is best known as Germany’s financial hub, the city’s Christmas markets are a melting pot where old German tradition and modern cosmopolitan culture collide.